my-realm/depth-first/max-recursive-depth.md

 On 16-03-2026, I finally managed to achieve a breakthrough in my work spanning 18 years of research and development (R&D) in topics pertaining to cognitive science, cybernetics, machine learning, and Artificial Intelligence (AI), since the year Jan-2008.
 This article is an introduction to how I was able to create a method for probing and visualizing the internal process of a given AI model as it finds meaningful relationships between different concepts, when it learns and adapts to new ones.
 This article showcases a methodology to analyze and evaluate the AI's "rationality", so to speak.

-Figure 1. with its rainbow colored image is a mathematical graph, dynamically tied to the AI's "sys-internals", that accurately depicts the inner workings of how (in this instance) the model called "Gemini 3.1" tries to learn new concepts.
+Figure 1. with its rainbow colored image is a mathematical graph, dynamically tied to the AI model's "sys-internals."
+This graph accurately depicts the inner workings of how (in this instance) the model called "Gemini 3.1" tries to learn new concepts.

 <br>